vinefeeder/VineFeeder/README.md

-**VineFeeder**
+#VineFeeder#

-VineFeeder is a dynamic Python-based application that presents a graphical user interface (GUI) which acts as a front-end for Devine (https://github.com/devine-dl/devine)
+VineFeeder is a dynamic Python-based application that presents a graphical user interface (GUI) to act as a front-end for Devine (https://github.com/devine-dl/devine) - a video-downloader

-Vinefeeder enables users to interact with various streaming services.
+Vinefeeder enables users to interact with Devine's streaming services.
 The project allows users to browse and select media content from multiple services, each of which is dynamically loaded as a separate module.

 Features: